Lifestyle

 • Remember: you can’t edit a blank page

 Give yourself permission to write poorly at first.
 The gold is often hidden beneath the rubble.
+By embracing imperfection, you unlock creativity and push through mental blocks.
+Editing is for later; drafting is about letting your thoughts flow freely.

 5. Keep a Notebook or Digital Idea Dump